ofekba/project/code/README.md

 ##### fix_reaxc_ofek:
 The code that implement the algorithem in the article

+##### pair_reaxc:
+The code that calculate the Boost Bond extra potential with the ReaxFF force field potential.

 ##### nvt_run:
 The script code and input files to test the code in lammps